jlegatheaux/RC2020-assignments/assignment-3/README.md

 - You can also study the HTTP protocol in the course textbook: **https://legatheaux.eu/book/cnfbook-pub.pdf, see chapter 12**, paying special attention to HTTP requests/responses using RANGE REQUESTS.
 - In the part II (below) you find the initial guildelines for **"Using the HTTP Protocol to Download Digital Objects from a Server"**

-### Assignment Motivation

-In today's internet, most of the users consumed content is carried over the HTTP protocol.
-In the specific case of multimedia contents, the volume of the consumed information varies from a few Mbytes (in the case of photographs), up to several Gbytes (in the case of movies).
-It is not realistic to think of such bulky objects being transferred in a single HTTP request/reply interaction and using a single TCP connection.
-Inevitably, due to the high volumes of data, momentary anomalies in the network, or problems in the servers, it is necessary to resort to more than one interaction among the client and the server(s).
-In addition, in the case of movies, as they can take hours to play, it is not mandatory or interesting to transfer in only one chunk the full content, or from the same server.
-Also, a faster download may be achieved if transferring in parallel from several servers, using different HTTP ranges.

 ## PART I - Networking Programming using TCP Sockets in Java